 The attack, which appeared to come from thousands of unique IP addresses, targeted the application server with search queries that arrived at a rate high enough to overload the application server.
 But because the searches appeared to come from thousands of hosts, each host’s query rate was low enough to evade network-layer DDoS detection.

 Attack traffic volumes caused the search function to time out, at which point legitimate users could no longer use the search function.
 Other website components also failed as the attack consumed shared backend resources.
 At various points during the attack, the entire website was unavailable to members.

-The diagram below (representative of the traffic recorded by the Shape Protection Manager) shows attack traffic directed at the insurer’s website.
-Red indicates traffic reaching the origin servers before Shape was activated.
-Grey indicates traffic deflected by Shape that did not reach the origin servers.
-The chart illustrates a typical app layer DDoS attack pattern that continued even after Shape mitigated its damaging effects.
+The diagram below (representative of the traffic recorded by the F5 Distributed Cloud Protection Manager) shows attack traffic directed at the insurer’s website.
+Red indicates traffic reaching the origin servers before F5 Distributed Cloud Bot Defense was activated.
+Grey indicates traffic deflected by the service that did not reach the origin servers.
+The chart illustrates a typical app layer DDoS attack pattern that continued even after Distributed Cloud Bot Defense mitigated its damaging effects.

 The insurer protects its website with an industry-leading DDoS mitigation solution.
 Although the solution worked as intended during the attack, it did not stop the app layer DDoS.